nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 .. note::
    There can be only one pending configuration channel request.
-   The host can send the following request only after it received response for the previous request.
+   The host can send the following request only after it has received a response for the previous request.

 Transaction types
 *****************